Another 10% discount for everyone? Let Vincent do better.

 • It supports complex marketing calendars where multiple promos overlap.

-According to research, retail shop owners that use discount combinations in practice increase their revenue.
-How?
-The consumers are better influenced by separate offers stacked together, for example: "10% off your purchase, plus an extra 15% off with a coupon" than when being offered a single discount of "30% off.
+According to research, consumers respond better to separate stacked offers – "10% off your purchase, plus an extra 15% off with a coupon" – than to a single equivalent discount of "25% off."
 Stacking gives the customer a sense of building value.
-But the key is: you decide which value they’re allowed to build, not them.
+Each incentive feels like a win.
+The psychology is real and it works.
+But here's the thing: you decide which value they're allowed to build, not them.
 The moment stacking becomes customer-driven rather than rule-driven, margin evaporates.

 The economics of stacking